manurodriguez/openstack-ansible/openstack-stg/README.md

 openstack-stg
 =================

-To Verify your instance is running and login perfor the following:
+To Verify your instance is running and login perform the following:

 $ source credentials/admin